Meaning of ‘Break The Ice’

 So that means this phrase is at least 340 years old.

-• Paul was moments away from giving a speech to a large crowd.
-To break the ice with them, he planned to start his speech with some humor.
+1. To break the ice with the audience, he planned to start his speech with a light-hearted joke.